Stanford Middle School Scholars Program

 Parents & legal guardians welcome

-Parents and legal guardians are invited to join their scholars to celebrate the end of the summer session.
-SMSSP instructors and Stanford OHS staff will join scholars and their families as we highlight the summer and applaud scholar achievements.
-Important information about preparing for the fall semester will be shared with scholars at the celebration.
+On Friday of Week 3, parents and legal guardians are invited to join their scholars and SMSSP staff and instructors to celebrate the end of the summer session.
+We will highlight the summer program and applaud scholar achievements.
+Important information about preparing for the fall semester will also be shared with scholars during the celebration.

 Summer Attendance Policy

-Scholars must attend all live course meetings with their webcam on to successfully complete the summer session.
-Scholars are expected to participate in class and activities by using their microphone and the chat feature to contribute to discussions.
 All activities are designed to provide participants with a well-rounded experience.
+To complete the program successfully, scholars must attend all live course meetings with their webcam on.
+Additionally, scholars are expected to participate in class and activities by using their microphones and chat features to contribute to discussions.
 Only enrolled students are permitted to attend class meetings.

 Scholars should only miss class for health or religious reasons.
-Parents/legal guardians should email spcs-studentlife@stanford.edu to report an absence or tardiness.
-Scholars should communicate the absence in advance to their instructor, whenever possible.
+If a scholar needs to be absent or late, parents or legal guardians should email spcs-studentlife@stanford.edu to let us know.
+Scholars should also inform their instructor about any absence in advance if possible.

 A student is considered absent from a class if:

-• The student does not attend the discussion section;
+• The student does not attend the scheduled event;

 • The student misses 15 minutes or more of the discussion section due to being late, leaving early, or stepping out in the middle.